hrishikeshsathyian/tp/docs/UserGuide.md

 - `filter bride` (Displays only the bride)
 - `filter groom` (Displays only the groom)
-- `filter` (Displays all members without filtering)
+- `filter` (Displays all people without filtering)

 <box type="info" seamless>

 ++**Note:**++

-- Tags are case-sensitive
+- Tags are case-sensitive.

 </box>